steven-mcdonald/murakami_translators/README.md

   ![model scores](https://github.com/steven-mcdonald/murakami_translators/blob/master/images/model_cv_acc_comparison_01.png)

-- Feature importance from ... indicate the following
+- Feature importance from the best Logistic Regression model indicate the following features are the most important when differentiating each translator from the other two.

   **Alfred Birnbaum**: